 In 1893, when Susan B learned the Chicago World’s Fair would have no exhibit noting the contributions of women, she lobbied the wives of cabinet members, senators and supreme court justices and got a Women’s Pavilion added to the fair, at which women’s rights were freely discussed.

-Sadly, Susan never saw women get the vote.
 She died of pneumonia in 1906 at the age of 86.
 In case you were wondering, she never married, deciding early on that having a husband could impede her work for women.
 Her last words were ‘Failure is impossible.”
 And she was right.
 Women of course did get the vote 14 years later and the 19th amendment is in fact officially known as the Susan B Anthony Amendment.
-In 1979, a dollar coin was produced with her stern face, the first woman ever to be on US currency.
+In 1979, a dollar coin was produced with her determined face, the first woman ever to be on US currency.